 - No impact on my fine lines (all this skepticism leaves lines in a forehead, and the pleasant surprises leave smile-lines); some days they may seem less visible than others, but they are most definitely still there.
-I don’t want to crush dreams, but I think it is important to have realistic expectations: the Clarisonic Mia 2 is not a miracle worker.
+It is important to have realistic expectations: no Clarisonic device is a miracle worker.
 This isn’t going to firm up your face, but regular stimulation and exfoliation may make it seem more lively.

-As much as I like it and would recommend it to someone who wants to add a little luxury or gadgetry to their skincare routine, I will eagerly tell them, “You want this!” because I find it fun to use and have enjoyed positive results.
-For me and my lifestyle I find it a worthwhile investment.
-I won’t tell anyone, “You NEEEEEEED this,” because you can certainly achieve gentle daily exfoliation without the device, and The Addicts are a fantastic resource for advice (I turn to them, too).
 If you expect it to be a miracle cure, it isn’t.
-There’s simply no such thing; with the powers of science and technology combined we can achieve a lot for our skin, but it isn’t going to be 100% flawless skin (because that does not exist).
-If I could do it over, I would seek the original Mia to save a little money since I do not use the slower speed.
+There’s simply no such thing; with the powers of science and technology combined we can achieve a lot for our skin.
+But we won’t achieve 100% flawless skin (because that does not exist).
+Were I to do it over, I would choose a less-costly model since I do not use the slower speed.
 If your skin is more prone to irritation, though, I would get this one and use the lower speed.

 If you find yourself on the fence, try picking it up from a reputable retailer with a generous return policy and give it a shot.
-Even if you wind up returning it it is at least worth the effort to check it out and you have little to lose.
-Don’t write it off if you aren’t seeing results/improvement in a couple days because your routine may need to change (I strongly recommend trying a gentle, basic cleanser with this regardless of what you use currently use such as the ones I mentioned above).
+Even if you return it, its worth the effort to check it out – and you have little to lose.
+Don’t write it off if you aren’t seeing results/improvement in a couple days; your routine may need to change (try a gentle, basic cleanser with this regardless of what you use currently use).

 * Clarisonic devices do not interact with the internet.
 Not yet, at least.

 Tried Clarisonic Mia 2 for a whole year.
-Liked it, made enough of an impact to recommend it overall to those without hypersensitive skin, but not enough to play into the hype or buzz by falling over myself proclaiming it a game/life-changing miracle-worker.
+Liked it.
+It made enough of an impact to recommend it overall to those without hypersensitive skin.
+I won’t board the hype train by falling over myself proclaiming it a game/life-changing miracle-worker.